-Check out the South Bay Events’ full listing of what’s going on in the South Bay for the 4th of July, 2018!

-This year America’s birthday lands on a Thursday, which may lead to a clear majority of the workforce calling in “sick” on Friday.
+Check out the South Bay Events’ full listing of what’s going on in the South Bay for the 4th of July, 2019!
+This year the holiday lands on a Thursday, which may lead to a clear majority of the workforce calling in “sick” on Friday.

 The 4th of July weekend is already upon us!
 With summer in full swing, the South Bay is notorious for being one of the best spots in the country to enjoy the holiday.
-Starting June 30th, the South Bay will party like diligent patriots armed with red cups and a gaggle of beach cruisers because it’s the Fourth of July around the Beach Cities.
-The legendary Ironman is on again for the 44th year, the only time alcohol is accepted on the beach (under heavy police presence, of course).
+Once again, the South Bay will party like diligent patriots armed with red cups and a gaggle of beach cruisers because it’s the Fourth of July around the Beach Cities.
+The legendary Ironman is on again for the 45th year, the only time alcohol is accepted on the beach (under heavy police presence, of course).

-Tuesday, July 3 is shaping up to be a big day at the Pier, with many bars expecting huge crowds and people taking the day off work.
+Wednesday, July 3 is shaping up to be a big day at the Pier, with many bars expecting huge crowds and people taking the day off work.
 Watermans, Sharkeez, American Junkie, Tower 12 and Patrick Molloys will all be filled to the brim.
 Alta House (formerly Ocean Bar) will be opening early and closing late.
-Tuesday night, you can go to a Pre-4th of July party and experience the ultimate 90’s cover band Saved By The 90’s at Saint Rocke in Hermosa Beach.
+Wednesday night, you can go to a Pre-4th of July party and experience the ultimate 80’s cover band Wayward Sons at Saint Rocke in Hermosa Beach.
 Also playing at the Standing Room in Hermosa is Chewbetcha, a local band who is guaranteed to melt your face.

 Baja Sharkeez in Manhattan Beach will also be hosting a 3rd of July party with a “Salute 2 Summer Celebration” featuring a hot-dog throw down, hula-hoop contest and drink specials.